aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 The Keras custom layer needs forward propagation definition only.
 Since our custom layer has trainable weights, we need to use stateful custom operations using custom layer class definition.

-Note: If you want to build a keras model with a custom layer that performs a custom operation and has a custom gradient, you should use @tf.custom_gradient.
+Note: If you want to build a keras model with a custom layer that performs a stateless custom operation and has a custom gradient, you should use Lambda() layers and @tf.custom\_gradient.

-## Building GUNN-15 Model in Keras for 10 classes of CIFAR-10 dataset
+## Building GUNN-15 Model in Keras for 3 classes of CIFAR-10 dataset

 Using Keras Convolutional Neural Networks building blocks and custom implemented Gunn2D layer created GUNN-15 Model.